Tower of London intruder walks off with keys

-LONDON (Reuters) - British police are investigating how an intruder breached the security of the Tower of London and stole a set of keys from the tourist attraction and home of the crown jewels.
+LONDON, Nov 13 (Reuters) - British police are investigating how an intruder breached the walls of the Tower of London and stole a set of keys from the tourist attraction and home of the crown jewels.

-Locks to the Tower’s drawbridges and other rooms have been changed and “a staff disciplinary procedure is underway” after a man was caught trespassing in the early hours of November 6 and escorted from the premises, according to a royal palaces statement.
+Locks to the Tower’s drawbridges and other rooms have been changed after a man was caught trespassing in the early hours of Nov.
+6 and escorted from the premises, according to a royal palaces statement.

 The stolen keys did not provide access to the Tower itself, Historic Royal Palaces said in a statement, but admitted a lapse in security.